-With a legal settlement having opened the doors for the redevelopment of Oakland’s 50-acre Howard Terminal site just north of Jack London Square and the Golden State Warriors pushing forward with plans to relocate to San Francisco, Oakland Mayor Jean Quan appears to be backing away from plans for a 750-acre “Coliseum City” for the Oakland A’s, Raiders, and Golden State Warriors and backing Clorox chairman and CEO Don Knauss and former Dreyer’s head honcho T. Gary Rogers who are spearheading the push to develop the Howard Terminal site with designs for a 38,000-seat waterfront ballpark in an effort to keep the A’s in Oakland.
+With a legal settlement having opened the doors for the redevelopment of Oakland’s 50-acre Howard Terminal site just west of Jack London Square and the Golden State Warriors pushing forward with plans to relocate to San Francisco, Oakland Mayor Jean Quan appears to be backing away from plans for a 750-acre “Coliseum City” for the Oakland A’s, Raiders, and Golden State Warriors and backing Clorox chairman and CEO Don Knauss and former Dreyer’s head honcho T. Gary Rogers who are spearheading the push to develop the Howard Terminal site with designs for a 38,000-seat waterfront ballpark in an effort to keep the A’s in Oakland.

 “The Save the A’s effort also includes at least two other prominent figures, development consultant Doug Boxer (son of Sen. Barbara Boxer) and Mike Ghielmetti, whose Signature Development Group wants to turn Oakland’s Brooklyn Basin into housing, retail shops and parks.